-- The preservation of the natural character of the coastal environment (including the coastal marine area), wetlands, and lakes and rivers and their margins, and the protection of them from inappropriate subdivision, use and development. - The protection of areas of significant indigenous vegetation and significant habitats of indigenous fauna
+The preservation of the natural character of the coastal environment (including the coastal marine area), wetlands, and lakes and rivers and their margins, and the protection of them from inappropriate subdivision, use and development.

 Section 7 of the Act identifies other matters that the Council shall have particular regard to in achieving the purpose of the Act.
 Relevant matters to this application are: